Barteus/aws-lambdas/terraform/README.md

 - allows creation of resources
 - allows multi-cloud approach and can create other resources (i.e. Kubernetes resources)
 - supports both types of deployment which additional code (Zip/Docker Image)
+- support for multiple environments in form of workspaces

 CONS: